© Balbach & Fritzenkötter

 I began my research on names by investigating the experiences of people whose names do not fit into the legal, institutional and conventional frameworks for the structure, spelling and pronunciation of names in Canada.
 As symbols of identity, I explore how names influence self-perception and the unequal treatment of others.
 Given how names are especially important to social integration and belonging, I have published recommendations for treating names respectfully in a linguistically and culturally diverse society.
 I am currently developing a critical theoretical approach to public discourses in which names serve as objects for displaying stances toward immigrants, Indigenous people, and other racialized groups.

-I am a sociologist and use names to analyse, understand and deconstruct identities and inequalities.
+I am a Honorary Visiting Fellow at the University of West of England.
+As a sociologist, I use names to analyse, understand and deconstruct identities and inequalities.
 I am interested in naming practices in terms of identities and bodies, and in relation to greater diversity and flexibility in contemporary gender identities and family relationships.
-My current projects include the pronunciation of names in higher education in the context of culturally diverse student identities, names and naming in adoption, and long term trends in name changing via an analysis of enrolled deed polls.
+My recent projects include the pronunciation of names in higher education in the context of culturally diverse student identities, names and naming in adoption, and long term trends in name changing via an analysis of enrolled deed polls.

 Eugen Schochenmaier, Baden-Württemberg, Germany